 About Carbon Lighthouse

 Carbon Lighthouse has developed a software platform and installation method to deliver energy savings 10x more cost-effectively than traditional methods.
 The heart of the Carbon Lighthouse system is a network of low-cost sensors that are deployed throughout a commercial or industrial building’s mechanical rooms and roof.
 Using sensor data in real time, they can optimize existing equipment, leading to 20-30% whole building energy savings.
-In addition, Carbon Lighthouse has a business model that allows them to resolve the landlord-tenant split incentive, making the economics work for both building owners and renters and enabling the company work work in buildings of any lease type.
+In addition, Carbon Lighthouse has a business model that allows them to resolve the landlord-tenant split incentive, making the economics work for both building owners and renters, and enabling the company to work in buildings of any lease type.